Windows XP visual styles

-Visual styles are a set of visual customizations of the graphical user interface for Windows XP.
-They are designed by Microsoft and are compatible with all Windows XP editions except for the Starter edition.
-Since Windows XP, themes also includes the choice of visual styles as well.

-Compared to the previous "Windows Classic" style used in Windows 95 to Windows Me (as well as the Desktop Themes applet in Microsoft Plus! for Windows 95, Windows 98 (as well as Microsoft Plus!
-98) and Windows Me), the new visual styles of Windows XP have a greater emphasis on the graphical appeal of the operating system, using saturated colors and bitmaps throughout the interface, with rounded corners for windows.
+Visual styles are a set of graphical appearance preset packages designed by Microsoft for Windows XP and later.
+Compared to the "Windows Classic" style used in previous versions of Windows since Windows 95, visual styles have a greater emphasis on the graphical appeal of the operating system by using saturated colors and bitmaps throughout the interface, with rounded corners for windows.
+Since Windows XP, themes also include the choice of visual styles as well.

-By default, "Luna" is preinstalled on Windows XP Home Edition and Professional, while "Royale" is preinstalled on Windows XP Media Center Edition 2005 and "Embedded" is preinstalled on Windows Embedded Standard 2009 and Windows Embedded POSReady 2009.
-In addition to the preinstalled visual styles, Microsoft has released additional ones for download, such as "Zune".
-Third parties have also released their own visual styles, however these require modification of core Windows components to work, a practice that Microsoft does not officially endorse.
-"Luna", "Royale", "Zune" and "Embedded" in particular are codenames of the official visual styles made by Microsoft for Windows XP.
+Visual styles are compatible with all editions of Windows XP except for the Starter edition.
+The default visual style, "Luna" is preinstalled on most editions of Windows XP including Windows XP Home Edition and Professional.
+"Royale" is preinstalled on Windows XP Media Center Edition 2005 and Windows XP Tablet PC Edition 2005 while "Embedded" is preinstalled on Windows Embedded Standard 2009 and Windows Embedded POSReady 2009.
+"Luna" and "Royale" in particular are the codenames for the two visual styles offered in Windows XP.

-There are also some visual styles that were developed by Microsoft as placeholders before unveiling the official visual styles, which were typically used in beta versions of Windows.
-These include visual styles such as "Watercolor", "Mallard", "Plex", "Slate" and "Jade".
+In addition to the preinstalled visual styles, Microsoft has released additional ones for download such as "Zune".
+Some visual styles such as "Watercolor", "Mallard", "Plex", "Slate" and "Jade" acted as placeholders for the official visual styles which were used only in beta versions of Windows.
+Third parties and individuals have also released their own visual styles, however most of these require modifications of core Windows components to work which is not officially endorsed by Microsoft.

 The visual styles API was substantially expanded in Windows Vista and later.
 Nevertheless, the API remained heavily under-documented.